Space of dark states in Tavis-Cummings model: Structure of the dark subspace

-We introduce the important concept of an amplitude quantum as a simple formalization of the transformation of a small portion of the amplitude in evolution over a small time interval when passing between different basis states.
+We introduce the important concept of an amplitude quantum as a simple formalization of the transformation of a small portion of the amplitude in evolution on a small time interval when passing between different basis states.
 Let $ T = \{+1, -1, + i, -i \} $ be a set of 4 elements, called amplitude types: real positive, real negative, and analogous imaginary.
 The product of types is determined in a natural way: as a product of numbers.
-A quantum of amplitude $ \epsilon> 0 $ is a train of the form
+A quantum of amplitude of the size $ \epsilon> 0 $ is a train of the form

 where $|b_{in}\rangle,\ |b_{fin}\rangle$ are two different basic states of the system of atoms and photons, $id$ is a unique identification number that distinguishes this quantum among all others, $t_{in},t_{fin}\in T$.
 Transition of the form $|b_{in}\rangle\rightarrow\ |b_{fin}\rangle$ is called a state transition , $t_{in}\rightarrow t_{fin}$ - a type transition.
 Let's choose the identification numbers so that if they coincide, all other attributes of the quantum also coincide, that is, the identification number uniquely determines the quantum of amplitude.
 There must be an infinite number of quanta with any set of attributes, except for the identification number.
 Thus, we will identify the amplitude quantum with its identification number, without further specifying this.
 We introduce the notation: